Adeeeeem/AMS/README.md

 ## Dependencies

-The following dependencies were used in the creation of this project:
+The following dependencies were used in the creation of this project :

 - Spring Boot
 - Thymeleaf